sbt/website/0.13/docs/offline/Combined+Pages.md

 For each task, `inspect tree` show the type of the value generated by the task.
 For a setting, the `toString` of the setting is displayed.
-See the `/Detailed-Topics/Inspecting-Settings` page for details on the `inspect` command.
+See the [Inspecting Settings][Inspecting-Settings] page for details on the `inspect` command.

 While the `help`, `settings`, and `tasks` commands display a description